 In Vilnius plenty of bars such as Snekutis”, Alaus Studija”, Alaus namai, etc will broadcast the matches.
 Also the biggest arena in Vilnius “Siemens” will show it in the big screens.

-In the second weekend of September, the streets of Vilnius convertes into the runners race.
-Described by some as one of the most greenest marathons (cause Vilnius is probbably one of the greenest capitals in Europe), the course passes through the old town and the modern part of the town.
+In the second weekend of September, the streets of Vilnius converts into the runners race.
+Described by some as one of the most greenest marathons (cause Vilnius is one of the greenest capitals in Europe), the course passes through the old town and the modern part of the town.
 The race starts and finishes in the very heart of Vilnius – cathedral square.
-Runners can choose different distances : the most enduring athlets will run two laps of the course in marathon (42 km 195) , the same route, but one lap is for half marathon (21 km 98 m) and different races for 10 km, 4,2 and 3 km distances.
+Runners can choose different distances : the most enduring athletes will run the marathon (42 km 195) or half marathon (21 km 98 m) and can also choose 10 km, 4,2 and 3 km distances.

 The full marathon distance was first conquered in Vilnius in 2004.
 Only 200 participants from 10 different countries joined the event at the beginning.
 The race was supported by Vilnius City Municipality which saw it as a way to foster healthy lifestyle and put Vilnius on the map of acknowledged marathon cities.
 Step by step the running event attracted more end more people and in 2013 about 10000 runners participated in the event.
 The numbers o athlets now remains similar.
 This year, more than 9000 runners plan to join the evnt in all distances.